 The latest life threatening virus outbreak in 2020 is the novel coronavirus (2019-nCoV).
-The respiratory infection, which is closely related to SARS and MERS, has been spreading across China, and cases have been diagnosed in numerous other countries, including the United States.
+The respiratory infection, which is closely related to SARS and MERS, spread across China and now cases have been diagnosed in numerous other countries, including the United States.

 On February 11, 2020 the World Health Organization announced an official name for the disease that is causing the 2019 novel coronavirus outbreak, COVID-19.

 Chinese officials shut down all public transportation including buses, subways, trains, and the airport, affecting 35 million people.
-The first was Wuhan where the outbreak reportedly began, which has a population of about 11 million.
 Factories were shut down as people were afraid to get out in public, resulting in global economic issues as products sat in shipping containers on China’s docks, not being shipped.

 Since I began tracking this and writing about it, the numbers change daily… sometimes dramatically, even doubling in one or two days.
-The majority of cases are inside China, but the spread outside China is disturbing.
-So far as of this writing, according to Chinese officials, the virus has sickened 77,780 people and killed 2,666 in the country.
+The majority of cases were inside China initially, but the spread outside China is exploding.

 The so-called authorities like the WHO and CDC have not yet defined this outbreak as a pandemic (meaning it is an epidemic of disease that has spread across a large region; for instance multiple continents, or even worldwide,).
-But, so far coronavirus cases have been confirmed in China, 33 countries, and in the United States.
-Outside China, coronavirus has infected more than 2,459 in 33 countries resulting in 34 deaths.
+So far coronavirus cases have been confirmed in China, Italy, Korea, Iran, 109 countries, and in the United States.
+Outside China, coronavirus has infected more than 32,778 in 109 countries resulting in 872 deaths.
 Technically, that’s a pandemic.

-While CDC considers this is a very serious public health threat, based on current information, they continue to say the immediate health risk from COVID-19 to the general American public is considered low at this time.
+While CDC considers this is a very serious public health threat, based on current information, they continue to downplay the pandemic and says the immediate health risk from COVID-19 to the general American public is considered low at this time.
 They cite their “aggressive containment measures” and the low number of confirmed cases in the U.S. as they are doing everything they can to prevent the American public from panicking.